What to know about breastfeeding

-It is important to develop a plan for breastfeeding your baby.
-Before the baby is born, you should learn about breastfeeding.
-Good resources include your local WIC office, La Leche League and your health care provider.
-You should identify your breastfeeding support system and have realistic expectations and goals.
-You should be open and honest, and talk with someone about your questions.
-Make sure you get accurate information; this is also a good time to visit your hospital and learn about their labor, delivery and post-partum practices.
+Tips to new parents include developing a plan for breastfeeding your baby.
+Before the baby is born, learn about breastfeeding.
+Good resources include your local WIC office, La Leche League and your healthcare provider.
+Identify a breastfeeding support system and have realistic expectations and goals.
+Be open and honest and talk with other people about your questions.
+Get accurate information.
+Before the baby is born, find out what your hospital recommends for labor, delivery, breastfeeding and postpartum practices.

-- In the hospital, tell hospital staff that you are going to breastfeed.
+- In the hospital, tell staff that you plan to breastfeed.
 After birth, cuddle skin-to-skin, with your baby on your chest until after the first feeding.

-- Practice breastfeeding your baby often.
-Keep your baby in the room with you, you will both sleep better.
+- Practice breastfeeding with your baby often.
+If possible, keep your baby in the room with you during your stay; you will both sleep better.

-- Learn your baby’s feeding cues, such as: trying to put his fists into his mouth, opening his mouth, looking for something to suck on, starting to squirm or making sounds.
+- Learn your baby’s feeding cues, such as trying to put fists into their mouth, opening their mouth, looking for something to suck on, starting to squirm or making sounds.
 Crying is a late sign of hunger.

 - Learn to identify what an effective suck-swallow pattern is for your baby.

 - Avoid giving your newborn any fluids other than breast milk, unless medically necessary.